selina603/mktcontent/support/sla/abstract-en.md

 We guarantee that at least 99.9% (99% for Cool Access Tier) of the time, we will successfully process requests to write data to Locally Redundant Storage (LRS) and Geo Redundant Storage (GRS) Accounts and Read Access-Geo Redundant Storage (RA-GRS) Accounts.

 <p><a href="/support/sla/storage-en/" id="abstract-en_storage-en">See the full details</a></p>

+##Managed Disks

+Managed Disks does not have a financially backed SLA itself.
+The availability of Managed Disks is based on the SLA of the underlying storage used and virtual machine to which it is attached.

+<p><a href="/support/sla/managed-disks-en/" id="abstract-en_managed-disks-en">See the full details</a></p>

 ##SQL Database